bgoonz/REACT_NATIVE/README.md

 ```

 - You can just create an object without using the StyleSheet.create function but then this deprives you of error catching and auto complete functionalities.

+---

+**Flexbox**

+- A set of styling properties that define how elements are positioned inside of containers.

+Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
+The defaults are different, with `flexDirection` defaulting to `column` instead of `row`, `alignContent` defaulting to `flex-start` instead of `stretch`, `flexShrink` defaulting to `0` instead of `1`, the `flex` parameter only supporting a single number.